frankshaka/tools/README.md

 *   `reveal.sh`

-    This script shows a specified file in the Finder on Mac OS X. Note that it uses AppleScript so it's not possible to run on other platforms.
+    This script shows a specified file in the Finder on Mac OS X. Note that AppleScript is used internally so it's not possible to run this script on other platforms.

     Usage: